usc-isi-i2/mowgli-in-the-jungle/README.md

   `beaker image create --name ${NAMEYOURMODEL} ${USERNAM}/${REPO}:${TAG}`

-**Step 4: upload to the leaderboard** Use your Beaker image to [create a submission](https://leaderboard.allenai.org/socialiqa/submission/create) to the official leaderboard.
+**Step 4: upload to the leaderboard** Use your Beaker image to [create a submission](https://leaderboard.allenai.org/socialiqa/submission/create) on the official leaderboard.

 ## III.
 Additional information